aaronkyle/social-development/data/README.md

 I will therefore gradually remove local copies of historical datasets as they cease to be useful here.
 Data that are still used by this site should not be retired until the relevant page or analysis has been identified and an appropriate replacement has been established.

 The longer-term goal is to maintain a [data source catalog](./data-source-catalog.md) that points readers toward useful sources and records enough information to judge whether a source is suitable for a particular analysis.
 The catalog will be developed gradually; the existing lists are historical starting points and should not yet be read as current endorsements.

+Please reach out to me if you are interested in this work!
+I would like to enjoin more people in discussion around the concept of 'social indicator data'.

 ## historical materials assembled here